Skip to main content

 After you've completed the login process, run the following command to fork the contoso-air repository to your GitHub account.

-gh repo fork Azure-Samples/contoso-air --clone
+gh repo fork Azure-Samples/contoso-air --clone --default-branch-only

 Change into the contoso-air directory.